Blackened Meatloaf with Tomato Gravy is a tasty way to repurpose leftover meatloaf. Make a remarkable sandwich with avocados, lettuce, and mustard.

 For starters, no more hungry boys to help me eat the food experiments that happen around here.
 Consequently, creativity is a must with leftovers.
-Don’t want my husband to feel abused.
+I don’t want my husband to feel abused.

 I recently posted a recipe for Bacon-Wrapped Meatloaf, which resulted in a surplus of meatloaf in my freezer.
 Thankfully, this recipe for Blackened meatloaf is the perfect solution.

 First, chill leftover meatloaf.
-Makes it easier to handle.
+It makes it easier to handle.

 Secondly, wrap individual slices with plastic wrap before tossing them into a big zippered plastic bag to freeze.
 If I need slices for a quick weeknight meal, it’s easy to grab however many slices I need.